MikeHopley/ftl-ships-strategy/README.md

 ## To do:

-* Rephrase defence drone efficacy, to make it sound less bad to buy.
 * Lanius B: check AI behaviour for shield-boarding tactic.
 How many crew before you are opposed?
 How many stop you pulling the pilot?
 * Engi B
   - 94 scrap in sellables, so better to just rush shields?
 How bad is it really to sell the AP drone?